Highland Lakes Lake Alpine is a fine lake. Ebbetts Pass

 Resupply

-However you get there, your next resupply spot for long distance backpackers headed South is located on Highway 108 at Kennedy Meadows Pack Station.
+However we get there, our next resupply spot for long distance backpackers headed South is located on Highway 108 at Kennedy Meadows Pack Station.

 Northbound backpacker's next resupply opportunity on the trail is at the Echo Lake Chalet, 37.92 miles North of our position at Lake Alpine.